Last Updated on January 1, 2023

 9. Schwalbe Big Ben Race

-This is like Schwalbe’s Big Apple.
-But it’s more aggressive thanks to its taller tread profile.
+The Schwalbe Big Ben Race is ideally for road cyclists, but mountain bikers can use it to improve impact absorption.
+It’s comparable to Schwalbe’s Big Apple but for more aggressive riding due to its taller tread profile.
 This gives a better grip on different terrains.

 Pros